SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 # Gaining admin access to the VMR

-For persons used to working with Solace message router console access, this is still available with the google compute engine instance.
+For persons used to working with Solace message router console access, this is still available with the Azure instance.
 Access the web ssh terminal window by clicking the [ssh] button next to your VMR instance,  then launch a SolOS cli session:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-azure-quickstart-template/master/images/azure_console.png "console with SolOS cli")

-For persons who are unfamiliar with the Solace mesage router or would prefer an administration application the SolAdmin managmanent application is available.
+For persons who are unfamiliar with the Solace mesage router, or would prefer an administration application, the SolAdmin managmanent application is available.
 For more information on SolAdmin see the [SolAdmin page](http://dev.solace.com/tech/soladmin/).
 To get SolAdmin, visit the Solace [download page](http://dev.solace.com/downloads/) and select OS version desired.
-Access IP will be the External IP accosiated with youe GCE instance and port will be 8080 by default.
+Access IP will be the External IP associated with your Azure instance and the port will be 8080 by default.

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-azure-quickstart-template/master/images/azure-soladmin.png "soladmin connection to gce")